phaserjs/phaser/README.md

 * Added a typescript section to the bower and npm configs to support `tsd link` (thanks @mjohnsonengr #2189 #2180)
 * SoundManager.destroy now calls AudioContext.close (thanks @stoneman1 #2237)
 * Sound.onEndedHandler now sets Sound.currentTime to be Sound.durationMS (thanks @stoneman1 #2237)
+* BitmapData would always create a private `_swapCanvas` which was a clone of its main canvas used for advanced movement operations.
+This no longer happens.
+The swap canvas is created only as needed, by those functions that use it (specifically `moveH` and `moveV`), meaning a BitmapData will now use half the amount of memory it used to, and you'll have half the amount of canvas DOM elements created (unless you make heavy use of the move functions).

 ### Bug Fixes